SAP-samples/cloud-cf-espm/README.md

 ```
 > *Note:* Make sure the application name used in the xs-security.json is unique.

-2. If you are using a SAP Cloud Platfrom Cloudfoundry trial account then create the  HANA service following the below command
+2. If you are using a SAP Business Technology Platform (BTP) Cloudfoundry trial account then create the  HANA service following the below command
 ```
 cf create-service hanatrial schema espm-hana
 ```

-If you are using a productive SAP Cloud Platfrom Cloudfoundry account then create the required HANA services as mentioned below:
+If you are using a productive SAP BTP Cloudfoundry account then create the required HANA services as mentioned below:

 2.1 Create SAP HANA Cloud service instance with plan hana as described here : https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/784a1dbb421a4da29fb1e3bdf5f198ec.html